Timocop/PSMoveServiceEx-Virtual-Device-Manager/README.md

 ## Known Issues
  - When running OSC Server in ``Virtual Motion Tracker`` before launching SteamVR, some trackers might not load correctly when SteamVR loads.
 Please start OSC Server only when SteamVR is fully loaded.
 Will be fixed in the future.
  - Webcams in ``Virtual Trackers`` are still in prototyping phase.
-There might be tracking issues when using Webcams.
-PSMoveServiceEx distortion calibration does not seem to work correctly and worsens the tracking quality, use default PSEye lens correction instead.
+There might be tracking issues when using Webcams because every Webcam is different.
  - Left and Right Controller roles seem to behave inconsistently.
 More testing is required.

 ## Images